lmweber/benchmark-data-Levine-32-dim/README.md

 The first benchmark data set contains manually gated healthy bone marrow mononuclear cell (BMMC) data from one healthy individual, with 13 surface markers measured.
 The surface markers are: CD45, CD45RA, CD19, CD11b, CD4, CD8, CD34, CD20, CD33, CD123, CD38, CD90, and CD3.

 This data set has relatively low dimensionality.
-No intracellular signaling proteins were measured.
+No intracellular signaling proteins were measured, since healthy BMMCs can be characterized from surface markers alone (Levine et al, 2015).

 Manual gating was performed on all 13 surface markers.
 An additional "DNA x cell length" gating step was also applied to remove platelets.
 A total of 24 cell types were found by manual gating.
 The final data set contained 167,044 cells (see https://www.cytobank.org/cytobank/experiments/46259).